-In this guide, we will briefly discuss how SSDs and TRIM work and then demonstrate how to enable periodic TRIM on a variety of Linux distributions.
+In this tutorial, you will learn how SSDs and TRIM work and then enable periodic TRIM on a variety of Linux distributions.

 To better understand the problems that TRIM solves, it helps to know a few things about how SSDs store and manage their data.